 Flat fee MLS companies in New Jersey

-A flat fee MLS service will post your listing on the local MLS, usually for a low, upfront fee.
+A flat fee MLS company will post your listing on the local MLS, usually for a low, upfront fee.
 In New Jersey, this will typically cost you a couple hundred dollars.

 - The basic listing includes a for sale sign with a 1-888-number that forwards calls directly to your phone number.
 Many flat fee MLS companies charge extra for signs and automatic call forwarding.